-There is no time limit to file a complaint, but it is recommended that complaints be submitted as soon as possible.
+There is no time limit to file a complaint.
 The earlier a complaint is received, the sooner any possible risks to the public can be addressed.
-If a complaint is received long after an event, it may be more difficult to obtain medical records and other information necessary to investigate the complaint.
+If a complaint is received long after an event, it may be difficult to obtain information necessary to investigate the complaint.

 A third party may file a complaint regarding the care provided to someone else, if the patient does not give consent.
-The investigation proceeds the same way but the response from the physician and any documentation collected are only shared with the physician and the College.
+In this instance, any documentation collected is only shared with the physician and the College.
 The third party receives a final report.

 All information received during the course of an investigation by the College is copied to the physician named in the complaint.

 The College recommends that you avoid contact with your physician during the course of the investigation.
-You are also discouraged from speaking out publicly about the complaint until the investigation has concluded.
 In rare circumstances, it may be necessary for the patient-physician relationship to continue.
 You are encouraged to contact the College before doing so.

 Filing a complaint »